 We can all picture and feel this harrowing event.
 Waiting patiently on the side of the road without any idea of what to do.
 All the elements to deconstruct the problem, find a sustainable solution and have fun while learning are there.
 The skills to effectively change the tyre are all there; reading, math, physics, physical education, etc. The problem here is they aren't linked in a way that's useful for taking on real world problems.
 Furthermore, because of the segregation of school subjects, the skills required to deconstruct a problem to little bits to construct a solution have not been adequately developed.

 Concept-based learning takes this idea one step further.
-Instead of just working out how to change the tyre and going on your merry way, concept-based learning would task students with asking deeper open-ended questions.
-The best part about it is that the students, lead by their curiosity and with guidance, decide what they find important, jump down a knowledge rabbit hole and take complete ownership and responsibility for their learning.
+Instead of just working out how to change the tyre and going on your merry way, concept-based learning would task learners with asking deeper open-ended questions.
+The best part about it is that the learners, lead by their curiosity and with guidance, decide what they find important, jump down a knowledge rabbit hole and take complete ownership and learners

 How does it work?